Jadovenn/System/README.md

      /___/
 ```

-# System

 System is a playground kernel.
-It is design to support the i386 architecture.
+It is work in progress for i386 architecture.

 Please read the [Get Started](https://github.com/domage-j/system/wiki/Get-Started) guide in the wiki.